Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

-Summarizing, Figure \ref{fig:pitch_polar}.a shows that, as $St_{A}$ increases, lift also increases, with the growth being more significant at higher mean incidence angles.
+Summarizing, Figure \ref{fig:pitch_polar}.a shows that, as St$_{A}$ increases, lift also increases, with the growth being more significant at higher mean incidence angles.
 This behaviour is observed for all incidence angles, including those beyond the static stall angle.
 The pitching motion is thus effective in delaying stall.
-Additionally, as shown in Figure \ref{fig:pitch_polar}.b, increasing $St_{A}$ leads to a decrease in drag, regardless of the amount by which $St_{A}$ is increased.
+Additionally, as shown in Figure \ref{fig:pitch_polar}.b, increasing St$_{A}$ leads to a decrease in drag, regardless of the amount by which St$_{A}$ is increased.
+Here we describe the aerodynamic behaviour of a foil subjected to an oscillating movement for the generation of unsteady aerodynamic force by studying the kinematic parameters.
+In the context of competitive windsurfing, physical and physiological limits constrain the realization of the unsteady propulsion maneuver.
+Thanks to Figure~\ref{fig:pump_seq}, it is possible to understand that athletes are limited by their body size for the amplitude.
+During the movement, the athlete must not be destabilized.
+A too large amplitude could cause the athlete to fall off the board because of the excessive roll moment (around the axis of the sail chord) and poor body position.
+During the second part of the pumping period, athletes have to bring the sail loaded by the flow back towards them, which limits the flapping frequency according to their physical ability.